sierrajulietromeo/APA1-PrimerProblems/primer1/primer1.md

 **Challenge:**

-Create a JavaScript function that converts temperatures between Fahrenheit and Celsius based on input arguments (starting temperature, original scale, and desired scale).
+Create a Python function that converts temperatures between Fahrenheit and Celsius based on input arguments (starting temperature, original scale, and desired scale).

 **Conversion Formulae:**